elliotwutingfeng/passwordsim/README.md

 ## Summary

-Package passwordsim lets you search for passwords similar to your specified password in any passwords dataset.
+**passwordsim** lets you search for passwords similar to your specified password in any passwords dataset.
 The similarity metric used is the [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) distance.

 ## Use cases